sokkanen/OL_Booking/documentation/arkkitehtuuri.md

 heroku pg:psql
 ```
 ```
-DELETE FROM aaccount WHERE username = 'testi';
+DELETE FROM account WHERE username = 'testi';
 ```
 ```
 \q